 The situation is often similar in other languages worldwide, resulting in complex structures in the target language.

-2) Complex legal jargon
+2) Complex Legal Jargon

 Complex structures aren’t the only problem.
 Legal jargon is also widely known for its complexity and how variations in certain words can change the meaning entirely.

-3) Expertise and confidentiality
+3) Expertise and Confidentiality

 While translators have to start at the beginning at some point, you’re more likely to be searching for a skilled legal translator.
 This means they need to: